ArchLeaders/ExtendedIO/Readme.md

 # License

-- BinaryIO is licensed under the GNU General Public License v2+
+- Extended IO (exio) is licensed under the GNU General Public License v2+
 - oead is licensed under the GNU General Public License v2+
 - The Dolphin Emulator Project is licensed under the GNU General Public License v2+
 - nonstd (`span.h` and `visit.h`) is licensed under the Boost Software License, Version 1.0